osinfra-io/onboarding/README.md

 Additionally, it creates:

 - **Google Cloud Identity Groups** with 3 standard roles per team (admin, writer, reader) applied at team folder level
-- **GitHub Teams** with hierarchical structure (parent team with child teams for approvers and administrators)
+- **GitHub Teams** with hierarchical structure (parent team with child teams for GitHub Action sapprovers and repository administrators)
 - **Datadog Teams** for monitoring and observability with admin/member roles, one per top-level team

 ## Interface (tfvars)